canorve/CluSex/docs/howto.rst

 =========================

 Below is explained how to use
-each terminal routine of CluSex.
+each routine of CluSex.
+Every
+routine below is a command in
-They are independent routines, but it is recommended to be used from top to bottom after clusex has been executed
+the shell (bash).
+They are independent routines, but it is recommended to be used from top to bottom after clusex command has been executed.